microsoft/live-share/docs/collab-vscode.md

 To jump start the conversation, the following are some limitations of particular note for _participants_ (only):

-- Participants are not able to VS Code's task support against the owner's content ([Up-vote](https://github.com/Microsoft/project-cascade/issues/6))
+- Participants are not able to use VS Code's task support against the owner's content ([Up-vote](https://github.com/Microsoft/project-cascade/issues/6))

 ## Additional capabilities